Clicky

 Multi-functional nucleic acid analogs provide for flexibility and ease-of-use

-The physiological properties of BNA® such as water solubility are very similar to those of DNA and RNA.
-BNA can therefore be easily adapted to conventional experimental protocols.
-It can be incorporated with most oligonucleotide synthesis chemistries and analysis methods.
+The physiological properties of BNA such as water solubility are very similar to those of DNA and RNA.
+BNA can therefore be easily adapted to conventional experimental protocols, incorporated into DNA/RNA oligonucleotide synthesis, and utilized in biochemical analysis methods.

 Reference: